 There are two main things you can do to try and protect your digital online assets.

-First, you complete our digital legacy wishes form.
+First, you complete our digital legacy log.
 You can download and print this by clicking here.
 This form will enable you to collate together full details of what you have and what you want to happen so that your loved ones can sort things out.
 This is a fairly informal arrangement and is not legally binding.

-Second you might want to consider making a Will and to include in your Will a specific legacy making it absolutely clear what you want to happen.
+Secondly, you might want to consider making a Will and to include in your Will a specific legacy making it absolutely clear what you want to happen.
 This is a more formal and legally effective way of sorting things out but there is of course a cost involved.

 We hope this has been of help.
 If you or your family or friends ever need any legal advice in the future, then lease get in touch.